 University policy regarding student housing

 (B) Exemptions.
 Exemptions to this requirement must be requested in writing and submitted to the department of residence services.
-Student not specifically granted an exemption prior to the first day of classes for the applicable semester will be considered in violation.
+Students not specifically granted an exemption prior to the first day of classes for the applicable semester will be considered in violation.

 (c) Can demonstrate other acceptable extenuating circumstances.